ajpark30/MealPrep/Journal.md

  *Was able to get week one launched to AWS.

  I ran into a problem and tried deploying my indie project which also ran into errors.
 Side note, why cant I ssh when i'm not at home?

+### Week 7 & spring break
+3/11 - 3/25
+Tasks Completed:
+ * Working on creating generic Dao, setting up the database with all tables for the app